Cognigy/cognigy-mongodb-helm-chart/ROADMAP.md

 - [ ] Loadtest the new MongoDB setup
 - [ ] Test the data migration from the old setup to the new one
+- [ ] Plan the migration for:
+  - New customers
+  - Current customers
+  - Cognigy's hosted clusters